How to Choose a Therapist

 17. Maintains Boundaries: It is critical to maintain clear and healthy boundaries.
 No business offers are permitted.
 Any sexual relationship is malpractice.
 If you feel something is wrong with the relationship or if you feel exploited in ANY way, seriously consider leaving the therapist.

-18. Addresses Present Challenges: While it is important to discuss the background and childhood of the client, the therapist must help the client deal with real-present life issues.
+18. Addresses Present Challenges: While it is important to discuss the background and childhood of the client, the therapist must help the client deal with real-life issues.

 21. Conducts Ongoing Evaluations: A therapist should conduct regular evaluations regarding the progress of the therapy and revise his/her intervention accordingly.

 22. Is Open to Feedback: A therapist should be open to feedback from the client regarding the therapy process and adjust the intervention accordingly.
-Therapy can be difficult and, at times, clients may become frustrated with the entire process so it is important to discuss these feelings with the therapist.
+Therapy can be difficult, and at times, clients may become frustrated with the process, so it is important to discuss these feelings with the therapist.

 24. Is NOT Eager to Please: A therapist shouldn’t be too eager to please.
-Instead, the therapist should challenge his client and be proactive.
+Instead, the therapist should challenge their client and be proactive.

-If you are interested in finding more about individual psychotherapist in New York City, marriage therapist in New York City or couples counselor in NYC, please feel free to contact sprial2grow.
+If you are interested in learning more about an individual psychotherapist in New York City, a marriage therapist in New York City, or a couples counselor in NYC, please feel free to contact sprial2grow.